kianenigma/what-blockchain-actually/content/Content/Appendices/Moon Math - ZKP, FHE and MPC.md

 ## MPC - (Secure) Multi-Party Computation
 Multi-party computation is in some sense a distributed analog of [[#FHE - Fully Homomorphic Encryption]], where instead of pure cryptography, the computation is done collaboratively by a group of MPC nodes.
 Each node only sees a subset of the data and performs their share of the computation without being able to reconstruct the whole data.

+## Programmable Cryptography
+Ultimately, the outcome of the 3 is also sometimes called (other than the fancy "moon math"): programmable cryptography.
+This is because we are seeing a similar trend as to what we saw in [[Evolution of Blockchain State Machines]] in these cryptographic primitives as well.

+A decade ago, ZCash already managed to use the very same [[#ZKP - Zero Knowledge Proofs]] to create private token transfers on its blockchains.
+But neither the blockchain, not the cryptographic primitives were programmable.
+Today, ZK-VMs like Risc-0 allow you to write any applications, in modern languages like Rust, and generate a proof of it while it is being executed.
+Similarly, there are ZK-EVMs, that allow the execution of EVM byte-code while generating a proof for it.
 ## Examples
 - [ZAMA Protocol](https://docs.zama.org/) uses all three of the above technologies in their protocol and is a great case study.
 - [Ethproofs](https://ethproofs.org/): The race to prove all Ethereum L1 blocks within 12s (in real-time) with consumer GPUs.